oracle/cloudtestdrive/DataScience/lab200/lab.md

   model.add(Dense(10, activation=tf.nn.softmax))
   ```

-  Notice how in the first model.add we have to specify both the input shape (784 neurons) and the first hidden layer (16 neurons).
+  Notice how in the first `model.add` we have to specify both the input shape (784 neurons) and the first hidden layer (16 neurons).

-- At this point the "template" of our Neural Network is ready.
+- At this point the initial architecture of our Neural Network is ready.
 It has random weights to start with.
 Next, we will train the model to optimize the weights.

   ```python
   model.compile(optimizer='adam',